The Space Complexity of 2-Dimensional Approximate Range Counting: Lower Bound

-\begin{Definition} For a point set $P\in \Pcal_0$ and a $k$-canonical cell $G_k(i,j)$, let $q$ be the point in $P\cap G_k(i,j)$.
-Define the {\em corner volume} $V_P(k,i,j)$ to be the volume of the orthogonal rectangle defined by $q$ and its nearest corner of $G_k(i,j)$.
+\begin{Definition} Consider a point set $P\in \Pcal_0$ and a $k$-canonical cell $G_k(i,j)$.
+Let $q$ be the point of $P$ in $G_k(i,j)$.
+We define the {\em corner volume} $V_P(k,i,j)$ to be the volume of the orthogonal rectangle defined by $q$ and its nearest corner of $G_k(i,j)$.
 We use $S_P$ to denote the summation of the corner volumes over all possible triples $(k,i,j)$, that is,

 \end{Definition}